Strongpreneur#Starting A Business

 Goals can be set in the area of:

 Objectives are goals stated in short specific and measurable terms.
-They are targets to be met in annual budgets or a specified period of time.
+They are targets to be met in annual budgets or a specified period.
 Objectives are set for the various operational units such as product development, distribution, inventory, training, etc. Achievement of short-term objectives makes the attainment of business goals and personal goals possible.

 Examples of objects are: